michaltruszczynski/kshop/README.md

 ## Demo
-This application is deployed on Render: https://eshop-54sk.onrender.com **Please note: App is deployed on Render free tier.
-As this is free account page will act slow on first initial loads.**
+This application is deployed on Render: https://eshop-54sk.onrender.com

 New user always get client role (default settings).
 Change your user role using edit user page.
 User can only change its own role.
 Details of other users are hidden.</br>
 Please go to Main Feature section to find out more about each role defined actions